At NATO summit, Biden declares 'our unity will not falter' on Ukraine

-WASHINGTON (AP) — President Joe Biden pledged Wednesday that western allies "will not waver" in defense of Ukraine, casting the struggle against Russian aggression as one of the world's central challenges.
+VILNIUS, Lithuania (AP) — President Joe Biden pledged Wednesday that western allies "will not waver" in defense of Ukraine, casting the struggle against Russian aggression as one of the world's central challenges requiring a broad coalition of countries to stand in defense of freedom.

 “Our unity will not falter," Biden declared.
 "I promise you.”